nathancarter/weblurch/doc/lean-app-plan.md

 ## Bodies

- 1. Create a new group type for bodies of definitions, theorems, examples, sections, and namespaces.
  1. Make it so that one can create arrows connecting bodies to terms, but not any other new kind of arrow.
  1. Create a new function `bodyGroupToCode` as follows.